kbvss/MemphisCrimeFirstHalfof2021/README.md

 # Slicers

-Instead of creating seperate tables to take a look at all crimes by month and by offense category, I created slicers so I could click whichever category I need and only have information relating it show up in the table.
+Instead of creating seperate tables to take a look at all crimes by month and by offense category, I created slicers so I could click whichever category I need and only have information relating to it show up in the table.

 ![SlicerOffense](https://github.com/kbvss/MemphisCrimeFirstHalfof2021/blob/main/Images/SlicerOffenseCat.png?raw=true)